 Using your own conceal and carry weapon may seem like your best option, but consider the consequences.
 When the police arrive, they will go after anybody firing a weapon.

-When the police arrive, it is not the time to get sloppy.
-Stay down and keep your hands where they can be seen.
+When the police arrive, it is not the time to get sloppy!
+Stay down, ensure you have no weapon in your hand or nearby and keep your hands where they can be seen.

 Never run towards the police or make any sudden movements.
 Remember that the police still have to determine which people are threats and which are not.